cttsai/illinois-cross-lingual-wikifier/README.md

 ln -s /shared/preprocessed/ctsai12/multilingual/deft/xlwikifier-data/

 This data folder only contains English, Spanish, and Chinese models for TAC EDL.
-Models for other languages are at /shared/preprocessed/ctsai12/multilingual/xlwikifier-data/
+Models and resources for other languages are at /shared/preprocessed/ctsai12/multilingual/xlwikifier-data/

 ### Run Benchmark
 ```